reflex-dev/reflex-llm-examples/agentic_rag/README.md

    ```

 5. **Create a New Table with Vector(768):**
-   If you're setting up a new table with an embedding column of dimension 768, run the following SQL command:
+   Setup up a new table with an embedding column of dimension 768, run the following SQL command:
    ```sql
    CREATE TABLE pdf_documents_v2 (
      id character varying PRIMARY KEY,